excellalabs/modern-java/README-session-01.md

 - Example: 1.3.2

-### Lambdas
+### Lambdas (anonymous functions)

-Example: 1.3.3
+1.3.3

 - You don’t need to write a method definition that’s used only once
 - The code is crisper and clearer because you don’t need to search to find the code you’re passing.
 - If such a lambda exceeds a few lines in length (so that its behavior isn’t instantly clear), you should instead use a method reference to a method with a descriptive name instead of using an anonymous lambda.
 Code clarity should be your guide.

+# Session 2

+## Housekeeping

+- Rounds
+- RSVP on eventbot, you can download ics to put series on your calendar
+- Q: exercises in tests, what would be useful in building out in a full app?
+- Next week: hack session
+- Recap of last session.
+Any items you walk to talk through?

+## Streams

-## Streams - addresses boilerplate and obscure code, and difficulty exploiting multicore
+Streams, introduced in Java 8, address boilerplate and obscure code, and difficulty exploiting multicore.

-Java 8 streams provide access to sequences of data items.
-It generalizes many aspects of collections, but often enables more readable code and allows elements of a stream to be processed in parallel.
+They provide access to sequences of data items.
+They generalize many aspects of collections, but often enables more readable code and allows elements of a stream to be processed in parallel.

+*Key Concepts*

 - Resembles the way you might think in database query languages—you express what you want in a higher-level manner, and the implementation (here the Streams library) chooses the best low-level execution mechanism
 - As a result, it avoids the need for you to write code that uses synchronized, which is not only highly error-prone but also more expensive than you may realize on multicore CPUs
 - Higher level of abstraction
-- Almost for free avoid threads
+- Get concurrency without coding with threads, almost for free

 *Details:*

-- Example: 1.4
+- 1.4
-- Muilticore computers
+- Multicore computers
 - Multithreading is difficult
-- Boilerplate - streams operators like filter and group are common so benefit from being standardized,
+- Boilerplate - streams operators like filter and group are common so benefit from being standardized

 ### Parallelism & no shared mutable data